 December 31 is fast approaching and for many individuals and businesses, this represents the end of your tax year.
-Here are my tips for people and businesses to consider as the year end draws near.
+Here are my top tips for individuals and businesses to consider as the year end draws near.

 Charitable donations are eligible for up to 50.4% tax credit in Manitoba, depending on your income.
 Donations are a fantastic way to support great causes, feel great, and have the government contribute to your cause.
 You will receive 25.8% tax savings on the first $200 of charitable donations and 46.4% thereafter.
-If your taxable income is greater than $217,000, you'll be eligible for the 50.4% tax savings thereafter.
-Make sure the charity is eligible to issue official Canadian tax receipts and the donation must be made by December 31 to be eligible to claim on your 2021 tax return.
+If your taxable income is greater than $235,676, you'll be eligible for the 50.4% tax savings thereafter.
+Make sure the charity is eligible to issue official Canadian tax receipts and the donation must be paid by December 31 to be eligible to claim on your 2023 tax return.

 Medical expenses are probably the most missed tax credit.
 Medical expenses can be claimed for a tax credit if they were paid by December 31, so if you owe your dentist money, pay by December 31 to be eligible to claim.
 If you have not been keeping track of your medical receipts, now is a great time to start collecting documents.
 Dental, vision, medical services, prescriptions, and group health premiums all qualify.
 Make sure you keep proof of payment.
 Total family medical expenses must exceed 3% of your net income to qualify or $1,728, whichever is less.

 Make Home Accessibility renovations